-- 8.1.
-STANDARDS AND PROCEDURE FOR READMISSION AFTER DISMISSAL FOR ACADEMIC FAILURE - 8.1.1.
-Readmission to the Law School after dismissal for academic failure will be allowed only when that failure was caused by unavoidable and non-recurrent circumstances of an extraordinary nature, and when the dismissal and any other circumstances do not otherwise indicate a lack of capacity to complete the program of study for a J.D. degree and be admitted to the bar. - 8.1.2.
+8.3.2.
+READMISSION AFTER DISMISSAL FOR ACADEMIC FAILURE

+- 8.3.2.1.
+Readmission to the Law School after dismissal for academic failure will be allowed only when that failure was caused by unavoidable and non-recurrent circumstances of an extraordinary nature, and when the dismissal and any other circumstances do not otherwise indicate a lack of capacity to complete the program of study for a J.D. degree and be admitted to the bar. - 8.3.2.2.
 The standards for readmission after dismissal for academic failure provide that no student may recommence studies until one full academic year after the end of the semester in which the student was dismissed.
 A student dismissed for academic reasons at the end of the first semester will not be eligible for readmission until the first semester of the next academic year.
-The dean has the authority to waive the requirements of this section 8.1.2 of the Hoynes Code. - 8.1.3.
-The dean will decide all questions of readmission, guided by the following policy of allowing readmission only if: - 8.1.3.1. the circumstances set out in section 8.1.1 are applicable, and - 8.1.3.2. a faculty member agrees to act as the sponsor for the readmission candidate. - 8.1.3.2.1.
+The dean has the authority to waive the requirements of this section. - 8.3.2.3.
+The dean will decide all questions of readmission, guided by the following policy of allowing readmission only if: - 8.3.2.3.1. the circumstances set out in section 8.3.2.1 are applicable, and - 8.3.2.3.2. a faculty member agrees to act as the sponsor for the readmission candidate. - 8.3.2.3.3.
 Being a sponsor of a readmission candidate means that the faculty member agrees to meet with the candidate on a weekly basis for the entire academic year following readmission.
-The weekly sessions will be of sufficient length to review the readmitted student's work and current status. - 8.1.3.2.2.
+The weekly sessions will be of sufficient length to review the readmitted student's work and current status.

+- 8.3.2.3.4.
 It ordinarily will be the responsibility of a readmission candidate to obtain a faculty sponsor, although the administration may, if requested, offer assistance in this regard.
-It is the candidate's responsibility to work out a program with such a sponsor. - 8.1.3.2.3.
+It is the candidate's responsibility to work out a program with such a sponsor. - 8.3.2.3.5.
 The faculty should feel no obligation to volunteer as a sponsor.
 Faculty should act as readmission sponsors only where they have strong feelings about the chances of the candidate performing well upon readmission.
-No faculty member will be permitted to act as a sponsor for more than one student per year.
+No faculty member will be permitted to act as a sponsor for more than one student per year. - 8.3.2.4.

-- 8.1.4.
 A readmitted student ordinarily will have to repeat the entire semester for which the student was dismissed.
 A student who fails in the first year, whether in the first or second semester, ordinarily will be expected to repeat the entire first year.
-In any event, a readmitted student will be given no credit hours for courses with a grade of "D" or lower prior to readmission and will receive no residency credit for the semester in which the failure occurred. - 8.2.
+In any event, a readmitted student will be given no credit hours for courses with a grade of "D" or lower prior to readmission and will receive no residency credit for the semester in which the failure occurred. - 8.4.
 TRANSFER ADMISSION.
 Applicants seeking transfer from other law schools must make a written statement of previous attendance in law school.
 Transfers usually will be accepted only in accord with standards adopted by the American Bar Association and the Association of American Law Schools.
 Exceptions may be made in extraordinary cases.